sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ##  concise-swid-tag Co-Constraints

 The following co-constraints apply to the information provided in the concise-swid-tag group.
-If any of these constraint is not met, a signed tag cannot be used anymore as a signed statement.
+If any of these constraints is not met, a signed tag cannot be used anymore as a signed statement.

 - The patch and supplemental items MUST NOT both be set to "true".